Asabeneh/30-Days-Of-JavaScript/readMe.md

 let isRaining = false;
 let isHungery = false;
 let isMarried = true;
+let truValue = 4 > 3    // true
+let falseValue = 3 < 4  // false
 ```
+We agreed that boolean values are either true or false.
+### Truthy values:
+-- All numbers(positive and negative) are truthy except zero
+-- All strings are truthy
+-- The boolean true
+### Falsy values:
+-- 0
+-- 0n
+-- null
+-- undefined
+-- NaN
+-- the boolean false
+-- '', "", ``, empty string

+It is good to remember those truthy values and falsy values.
+In later section, we will use them with conditions to make decision.
 ## Undefined
 If we declare a variable and if we do not assign a value, the value will be undefined.
 In addition to this, if a function is not returning the value will be undefined.